FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/c_st_authentication/c_st_login_settings.md

     **Optional** - The SiteMinder configuration may be used.
 3. Click **Save**.

 You must configure SiteMinder before you can use SiteMinder to authenticate users.
-For information on configuring SiteMinder, refer to <a href="../t_st_siteminderintegrationconfiguration" class="MCXref xref">SiteMinder integration configuration</a>.
+For information on configuring SiteMinder, refer to [SiteMinder integration configuration](../t_st_siteminderintegrationconfiguration).

 <span id="Administ"></span>